tinkeros/TinkerOS/Baremetal.md

 # Installing TempleOS or TinkerOS on Real Hardware

 Note: Only do this on a machine you are prepared to lose all data on.
 This will not setup a dual boot environment.
+Installing baremetal is possible and has succeeded on many machines.
+That being said this is totally unsupported so please do not make issues if your particular hardware does not work.

 ## First steps:

 1) Check you have the right hardware
-   - 64-bit x86_64 PC with at least 2 GB of RAM
+   - 64-bit x86_64 PC (not Mac or Chromebook) with at least 2 GB of RAM
    - Must have a IDE or SATA drive to install (M.2/NVME is not supported)

 3) Make appropriate changes to BIOS settings (varies by system).